 3. Inviting colleagues to join in a class discussion, to respond in person to questions about academic writing and its conventions, can aid the writing program's efforts to show the differences and similarities among the disciplines.
-Such discussions give students a chance to ask questions that they normally cannot-or will not-ask in large introductory courses.
-(Not coincidentally, they remind professors of issues that should be raised regularly, even in "content" courses.)
+Such discussions give students a chance to ask questions that they normally cannot-or will not-ask in large introductory courses. (ot coincidentally, they remind professors of issues that should be raised regularly, even in "content" courses.)
 When I teach such a course, students use these informal discussions with professors to ask questions that, although central to a discipline, are rarely if ever raised in other contexts: "What is an historical fact?"
 "What does it mean that writing in the sciences is 'objective'?"

-can aid the goals of the general education or core curriculum programs at many liberal arts institutions.
+"Why do literature teachers tell us not to refer to the 'author' or his 'message'?"
+These questions can aid the goals of the general education or core curriculum programs at many liberal arts institutions.

 English faculty could, of course, teach an introductory writing across the curriculum course without asking colleagues to lead a discussion or respond to students' questions.
 But a colleague's presence lends authority to the approach.
 It shows how professionals within a field use conventions as part of their working vocabulary and as means for generating ideas.
-Discussions demonstrate how collegial relationships work.
+Discussions also demonstrate how collegial relationships work.
 We-English faculty as well as students-felt free to raise issues about academic writing that we knew we could answer only partially but that we expected to be able to resolve with the help of an additional perspective.

-4. Using class time for collaborative work keeps the focus students' writing and on the kinship between professional writers and apprentices in the field (see Bruffee Structure of Knowledge").
-It is tempting to devote class time primarily to analyze professional texts and questioning guest professors about strategies for success in their disciplines.
-As in all writing, however, the focus should stay on the students' own work.
+4. Using class time for collaborative work keeps the focus on the students' writing and on the kinship between professional writers and apprentices in the field (see Bruffee "Structure of Knowledge").
+It is tempting to devote class time primarily to analyzing professional texts and questioning guest professors about strategies for success in their disciplines.
+As in all writing courses, however, the focus should stay on the students' own work.
 To make this possible, writing teachers should encourage collaboration among peers.
 Collaborative workshops give students a chance to practice methods of invention or strategies of revision and to define for themselves the modes of argumentation and presentation that delineate the conventions of a discipline.

 Certain writing assignments can encourage this collaborative methodology further.
-For instance, a biologist now teaching.
-University of Virginia, Nancy Knowlton, suggested that students conduct pseudo-experiments that would allow them to focus on the form of the scientific report, rather than on an actual research problem.
-(They did Coke versus Pepsi tests, experiments with homemade-versus "refrigerator" cookies, taste tests of various foods.)
+For instance, a biologist now teaching at the University of Virginia, Nancy Knowlton, suggested that students conduct pseudoexperiments that would allow them to focus on the form of the scientific report, rather than on an actual research problem.
+(They did Coke versus Pepsi tests, experiments with homemade versus "refrigerator" cookies, taste tests of various foreign foods.)
 Knowlton also suggested that students work in teams, just as they might in a research lab.
 As the students gathered data and later as they wrote up their findings, they worked collaboratively, dividing up the research and writing tasks.
-Such division reflects the actual procedures of professional scientists, seldom write every section of a research report on their own instead rely on teamwork to produce research and writing.
+Such division reflects the actual procedures of professional scientists, who seldom write every section of a research report on their own but instead rely on teamwork to produce research and writing.